eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Error Handling in posh
-Error logging shall be done by the logger only, no calls to std::cerr or similar should be performed.
+Error logging shall be done by the logger only, no calls to ``std::cerr`` or similar should be performed.

 All the methods presented (``cxx::expected``, ``Expects`` and ``Ensures`` and the error handler) can be used in posh.
 The appropriate way depends on the type of error scenario (cf. the respective sections for examples).
 The error handler should be considered the last option.

 ## Error Handling in utils
-Error logging is currently done by calls to std::cerr.
+Error logging is currently done by calls to ``std::cerr``.
 In the future those might be redirected to the logger.

 The error handler cannot be used in utils.

-Whether it is appropriate to use cxx::expected even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
-If the function has no STL counterpart cxx::expected can be used freely to communicate potential failure to the caller.
+Whether it is appropriate to use ``cxx::expected`` even if STL compatibility is broken by doing so depends on the circumstances and needs to be decided on a case-by-case basis.
+If the function has no STL counterpart ``cxx::expected`` can be used freely to communicate potential failure to the caller.

 It should be noted that since currently Expects and Ensures are active at release mode, prolific usage of these will incur a runtime cost.
 Since this is likely to change in the future, it is still advised to use them to document the developer's intentions.